AltropInc/alt/doc/script/OutputFormatting.md

 1,2,3, ...
 ```

-## Using Formatter in Print
+## Using Formatters as Input Parameters in Print

-A formatter can be inserted in any position in the input list of the `print` function.
+A formatter can be used as an input parameter inserted in any position in the input list of a `print` function call.
 The formatter value takes effect on all inputs that follow the formatter until the end of the input list or a new formatter value of the same type which overrides the previous one.
+This resembles using [C++ output manipulators](https://cplusplus.com/reference/library/manipulators/) to change formatting parameters on streams, except that the formatter takes effect only within the current `print` function call.

 Here is an example of calling the `print` with multiple formatters:
 ```altro